COVID UPDATE: 27th January 2021

 Originating in the 17th century, sterling silver tumbler cups were designed with a rounded base, which was manufactured to be thicker than the sides.
 This curved and heavier base allowed the cup to rock without spilling, a functionality that was particularly useful when travelling on a stage coach.
 In the 17th and 18th Centuries tumbler cups were very popular in both the UK and America, and they have continued to be so since then, both with collectors, and as gifts for any occasion.

-Hallmarked in London in 1927 by Barnards, this handsome, George V, Sterling Silver Tumbler Cup, is plain in style.
-The tumbler cup measures 2.5"(6cm) tall, by 2.75"(7cm) in diameter and weighs 4.4 troy ounces.
+Hallmarked in London in 1894 by Wakely & Wheeler, this handsome, Victorian, Antique Sterling Silver Tumbler Cup, is plain in style.
+The tumbler cup measures 2.25"(6cm) tall, by 2.75"(7cm) in diameter and weighs 3.6 troy ounces.

 Hallmarked in London in 1784 by John Lambe, this very handsome, George III, Antique Sterling Silver Tumbler Cup, is plain in style.
 The tumbler cup 3"(7.5cm) tall, by 3"(7.5cm) in diameter and weighs 3.5 troy ounces.